North Dakota has only one congressional district. State lines are drawn by the legislature, as normal legislation.

 North Dakota state legislative lines are drawn by the state legislature, as a regular statute, subject to gubernatorial veto.

-The legislature’s constitutional deadline for producing plans is the end of the first regular session after the census; that session is currently scheduled to begin on Jan.
-5, 2021, and end on Apr.
+The legislature’s constitutional deadline for producing plans is the end of the first regular session after the census; that session began on Jan.
+5, 2021, and is currently scheduled to end on Apr.
 28, 2021.
 [N.D.
 Const. art.
-IV, § 2] However, in the 2011 session, the legislature passed plans in a special legislative session, after this deadline.
+IV, § 2] The legislature called a special session with a Nov.
+30, 2021 deadline for new redistricting plans.
+[H.B.
+1397] In the 2011 session, the legislature also passed plans in a special legislative session, after the original statutory deadline.
 Candidates must file for state legislative primary elections by Apr.
 11, 2022.
 [N.D.
 Code §§ 16.1-11-01, -06]

 North Dakota does not appear to prohibit redrawing these lines at any point mid-decade, before the next Census.
 [N.D.
 Const. art.
 IV, § 2]